PowerBoost 1000 Charger - Rechargeable 5V Lipo USB Boost @ 1A - 1000C

 - 90%+ operating efficiency in most cases (see datasheet for efficiency graphs), and low quiescent current: 5mA when enabled and power LED is on, 20uA when disabled (power and low batt LED are off)

 To make this even more useful, we stuck a MicroLipo charger on the other side.
 The charger circuitry is powered from a microUSB jack, and will recharge any 3.7V/4.2V LiIon or LiPoly battery at 1000mA max rate.
-There's two LEDs for monitoring the charge rate, a yellow one tells you its working, a green one lights up when its done.
+There are two LEDs for monitoring the charge rate, a yellow one tells you it's working, a green one lights up when it's done.